 - Studying the possibility for future economic development in Cuba.

 Tuition for this program is in addition to the normal full-time Spring tuition rate.
 Please see the Student Budget below.

-Program participants will be chosen through a process that will be based on a review of each applicant’s personal statement, answers to questions 4 and 5 on the application, and a short interview with Professor Palmer and Director of International Programs JR Swanegan.
+Program participants will be chosen through a process that will be based on a review of each applicant’s personal statement, answers to questions 4 and 5 on the application, and a short interview with Professor Bent and Assistant Dean of International Programs JR Swanegan.

 Deposit and Tuition Refund

 A participant's application in the Spring Break in Cuba study abroad program requires an accompanying deposit of $200 for tuition and $100 for housing; these amounts are applied to a participant's tuition and housing costs, respectively.
 Once an applicant has been accepted, all deposits are nonrefundable.

 Students are obligated to pay tuition and housing as of Dec.
 15, 2017.
 Any attempt to withdraw from the program after that date will not discharge the student's obligation for payment of the tuition and housing.